 News: 2 / 21 / 21

 Wrapped up this trio of fun pieces.
 No real direction on these other than a desire to create something a bit unorthodox and that pushes a few ideas which have stirred around for a bit.
 I may create a few more in the future once woodworking weather comes around these parts.
 Last year I was honored to have a writeup in the Stained Glass Quarterly periodical.
 Stephen Wilson was kind enough to submit an article to them and they decided to run it.
 Sorry but there are no online versions of it for you all to read.
 Copies can be purchased through www.stainedglass.org

 News: 10 / 07 / 20

 Added a few new pieces to the painting gallery.
-I suppose this spring and summer has been somewhat productive.
-Have been able to produce 6 decent paintings and three custom stained glass commissions thus far.
 Also was happy to get this newer version of the site going and trying to update my folio and software in the process.
 It is a constant battle between creativity and common organization tasks to tackle my body of work at this point.
 But once a system is put in motion to collect things, they aren’t so difficult to keep up with.
-I am awaiting approval on a stained glass commission at the moment and will document some of that process when that happens. until then.

 Welcome to the first installation of this website.
 It’s been a long time coming for me to get this page up to speed.
 It had been an old html format over the past 15 years and looked ok on a desktop, but that was about all.
 Hopefully this version will keep me fluid across all devices and help ease my time editing as well.
 I may be expanding the product page before too long to offer more original art products and will let you all know when that happens.
 Thanks for stopping by.